cyberark/summon/README.md

 Cauldron uses plug-and-play providers.
 A provider is any executable that satisfies this contract:

 * Accepts one argument, where a secret is located
-* Returns the value of the secret as a string and exit code 0 if retrieval was successful.
+* Returns the value of the secret on stdout and exit code 0 if retrieval was successful.
-* Returns an error message and exit code 1 if retrieval was unsuccessful.
+* Returns an error message on stderr and a non-0 exit code if retrieval was unsuccessful.

 Providers can be written in any language you prefer.
 They can be as simple as a shell script.